Robinson Township, Allegheny County, Pennsylvania

 Robinson Township is a township in Allegheny County, Pennsylvania, United States, approximately 12 mi west of Pittsburgh.
 The population was 15,503 at the 2020 census.
 Home to Robinson Town Centre, Settlers Ridge and The Mall at Robinson, the township serves as a retail hub for the Pittsburgh metropolitan area.

 Geography

 Robinson Township is located at 40°27′28″N 80°7′41″W (40.458008, -80.128259).

 According to the United States Census Bureau, the township has a total area of 14.9 sqmi, of which 14.8 sqmi is land and 0.2 sqmi, or 1.21%, is water.

-Robinson is composed of at least four distinct regions that represent former communities that once existed within the township; Groveton (industrial area near the Ohio River), Forest Grove (the area around Forest Grove Elementary and Montour High School), Gayly (The area around Settlers Ridge Shopping Center and The Mall at Robinson), and Moon Run (also a part of Kennedy Township, and includes the areas near Burkett Park and Chartiers Country Club).
+Robinson is composed of at least four distinct regions that represent former communities that once existed within the township; Groveton (industrial area near the Ohio River), Forest Grove (the area around Montour High and Elementary School and former now demolished school Forest Grove Elementary, Gayly (The area around Settlers Ridge Shopping Center and The Mall at Robinson), and Moon Run (also a part of Kennedy Township, and includes the areas near Burkett Park and Chartiers Country Club).
 Each of these areas can be roughly defined by the borders of the Township's voting precincts; each region comprising two to three separate precincts.